petergardfjall/dotfiles/cheat/sheets/pass.cheat.md

     pass git push -u --all

 Now you can use the standard `git` commands, prefixed by `pass`.
 For example:
-`pass git push`, or `pass git pull`.
+`pass git add`, `pass git commit`, `pass git push`, or `pass git pull`.
 Pass will automatically create commits when you use it to modify your password store.

 ## More details